Atlassian Intelligence: A realistic guide to AI in Jira and Confluence

 Expert Verified

-Atlassian has officially jumped on the AI bandwagon, and it’s hard to miss the buzz around Atlassian Intelligence.
-They’re pitching it as a "virtual teammate" that will change the way you work across their entire suite of products.
-But once you get past the marketing splash pages, what’s it actually like to use day-to-day?
+Atlassian has introduced powerful AI capabilities, and it's hard to miss the excitement around Atlassian Intelligence.
+They're presenting it as a "virtual teammate" that enhances the way you work across their entire suite of products.

-This guide is a straight-up, no-fluff look at what Atlassian’s AI features can really do inside Jira and Confluence.
-We’ll dig into the core features, unpack the pricing, and talk about the real-world limitations that teams are already running into.
-The goal is simple: to help you decide if Atlassian Intelligence is the right move for your team, or if you might be better off with a more focused AI tool.
+This guide is a straightforward look at what Atlassian's AI features can do inside Jira and Confluence.
+We’ll dig into the core features, explain the pricing, and talk about how teams are using these tools in 2026.
+The goal is simple: to help you understand how Atlassian Intelligence can benefit your team and where you might consider complementary AI tools to further expand your capabilities.

 What is Atlassian Intelligence?

-First things first, Atlassian Intelligence isn’t a standalone product you can just go out and buy.
-It’s a set of AI-powered features that have been woven into their cloud products, like Jira, Confluence, and Jira Service Management.
-Think of it less as a new tool and more as an AI layer sitting on top of the apps you already use.
+First things first, Atlassian Intelligence is a core part of the cloud experience.
+It's a set of AI-powered features that have been woven into their cloud products, like Jira, Confluence, and Jira Service Management.
+It acts as a sophisticated AI layer sitting on top of the apps you already use.

-The whole thing is powered by a new platform Atlassian calls Rovo.
-They claim Rovo uses a "Teamwork Graph" to get the lay of the land, your company’s data, projects, and how your teams are structured.
-This context is supposed to serve up more relevant, personalized answers.
-Under the hood, it’s a mix of Atlassian’s own models and large language models (LLMs) from third parties like OpenAI.
+The whole thing is powered by a platform Atlassian calls Rovo.
+Rovo uses a "Teamwork Graph" to understand your company's data, projects, and team structures.
+This context is designed to serve up relevant, personalized answers.
+Under the hood, it’s a mix of Atlassian's own models and large language models (LLMs) from third parties like OpenAI.

-For many of us, Jira is the daily command center, and the idea of AI streamlining that work is pretty tempting.
-Let’s look at the main features and see how they actually hold up, based on what real users are saying.
+For many of us, Jira is the daily command center, and Atlassian Intelligence is designed to make that work even more efficient.
+Let's look at the main features and how they help teams manage their projects.

 Asking Jira questions in plain English